 Participating solarize initiatives:

-Currently, ISFA is working with Bloomington Solarize Initiative Phase 2, which serves Bloomington and surrounding counties (Monroe, Greene, Lawrence, Morgan, Orange, and Owen).
-Additional initiatives may be developed in 2018 and beyond.
+Currently, ISFA is working with the Solarize Bloomington program, which serves Bloomington and surrounding counties (Monroe, Greene, Lawrence, Morgan, Orange, and Owen).
+Additional initiatives may be developed in the future.

 Solar panels last for 30 years or more, so it’s important to make sure your roof is going to hold up, too.
 Roofs should be less than 10 years old and in good shape.
 The pitch and other factors affecting accessibility will determine whether volunteers can safely install panels on your roof.
 Shading and orientation also effect the suitability of your home for solar energy.